hradhakrishnan100/UTKPhys-YETI2025/README.md

 physics-extension/
 ├── manifest.json            # Chrome extension manifest file
 ├── popup.js                 # JavaScript entry that initializes modules
-├── background.js            # Configures the side panel on installation and opens it with icon clicks ├── sidepanel.html           # UI using a carousel layout for features ├── styles.css               # CSS for layout, colors, transitions, and animations ├── carousel.js              # Module for carousel navigation and UI updates
+├── background.js            # Configures the side panel on installation and should open it with icon clicks ├── sidepanel.html           # UI using a carousel layout for features ├── styles.css               # CSS for layout, colors, transitions, and animations ├── carousel.js              # Module for carousel navigation and UI updates